 - The start date of your course was before 27 September 2021

-Please note that the visa application will rely on UKVI accepting the evidence of why you cannot leave the UK in order to be successful under this concession.
+The visa application will rely on UKVI accepting the evidence of why you cannot leave the UK in order to be successful under this concession.

-Please note this guidance is only temporary, and it is not clear how long it will apply for.
+This guidance is only temporary, and it is not clear how long it will apply for.
 So we do not know if it will help you if you submit your visa application after the end date of this guidance.
 If you are outside the UK, you may wish to apply for a new visa instead of using your existing visa to return to the UK.

 Most Visa Application Centres (VACs) overseas are now resuming services where local restrictions allow, whilst others remain closed and unable to issue visas for travel to the UK.
 You can check the service where you live: